FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 By Daniel Bases

-NEW YORK, April 28 (Reuters) - The euro hit a two-week high against the U.S. dollar on Monday, helped by safe-haven flows due to the Ukraine crisis and expectations that euro zone inflation will show an increase this week, lessening the need for looser monetary policy.
+NEW YORK, April 28 (Reuters) - The euro hit a two-week high against the U.S. dollar on Monday, helped by both safe-haven flows due to the Ukraine crisis and expectations euro zone inflation will show an increase this week, lessening the need for looser monetary policy.

 "Since the onset of the Ukraine crisis the euro has benefited.
 We expect that pattern to continue," said Michael Woolfolk, global markets strategist at BNY Mellon in New York.